 “Manage your lifestyle sorting out priorities and adjusting time investment via your devices” – is perhaps the message Apple wants to send to the users via its entire presentation at the Apple WWDC 2018 in San Jose Convention Center, California.
-It has brought a host of conveniences for the worldwide users of iPhone, iPad and Mac computers in the newness.
+In the newness, it has brought a host of conveniences for the worldwide users of iPhone, iPad, and Mac computers.

-The event kicked off with a video depicting the developers as one kind of species, praising their hard works globally across today’s devices and apps.
-At the same time, the brand focused on performance and reliability that were in high demand since last year due to numerous technical glitches on its devices.
+The event kicked off with a video depicting the developers as one kind of species, praising their hard work globally across today’s devices and apps.
+At the same time, the brand focused on performance and reliability, that were in high demand since last year due to numerous technical glitches on its devices.

-Apple started off with the App Store that’s going to turn 10 years in July 2018.
+Apple started with the App Store that will turn 10 years in July 2018.
 Developers have earned over $100 billion from the App Store.

 We believe that coding is an essential skill and believe it should be offered by every school in the world. – Tim Cook

-Craig Federighi, senior VP of Software Engineering, Apple has been the leading face in the presentation that was all about software.
-The next release coming from Apple is, of course the iOS 12, and it will be a free update.
+Craig Federighi, senior VP of Software Engineering, Apple, was the leading face in the presentation that was all about software.
+The next release coming from Apple is the iOS 12, and it will be a free update.

-The update will make the launching of apps, keyboard, and camera by 40%, 50% and 70% faster as compared to iOS 11.
+The update will make launching apps, keyboards, and cameras 40%, 50%, and 70% faster than iOS 11.
 Next, AR is one of the major subjects Apple covered, coming up with a new file format named USDZ in collaboration with Pixar.

-Native USDZ support will be hitting the Adobe Creative Cloud, with new apps, one of which is an iOS app for AR.
+Native USDZ support will be hitting the Adobe Creative Cloud with new apps, one of which is an iOS app for AR.
 This app is the WYSIWYG, letting users take images and text to put in AR.
 Apple also brought a measurement tool for AR that’s simply called ‘Measure’.
-It comes with a camera view for easy measuring of any object, even 3D ones.
+It has a camera view for easy measuring any object, even 3D ones.

-Next in the line of introductions was the ARKit 2 that brings: improved face tracking, realistic rendering, 3D object detection, persistent experiences, and shared experiences; alongside multiplayer support.
-Furthermore, the tech giant partnered Lego to demonstrate AR like you’ve never seen before!
+Next in the line of introductions was the ARKit 2, which brings: improved face tracking, realistic rendering, 3D object detection, persistent experiences, and shared experiences; alongside multiplayer support.
+Furthermore, the tech giant partnered with Lego to demonstrate AR as you’ve never seen before!

 Search has been improved with photo recognition, search suggestions, indexing events and place, and more.
-Then it was Siri’s time for showcasing improvements on suggestions, shortcuts, integrations with Search and Kayak, etc.
+Then it was Siri’s time to showcase improvements on suggestions, shortcuts, integrations with Search and Kayak, etc.

-Apple TV 4K got a pick in the middle with the likes of Charter Spectrum coming next year, and a bunch of features to be rolled out soon.
-The event had a major blast towards the end and that’s macOS now turning to be Mojave!
+Apple TV 4K got a pick in the middle with the likes of Charter Spectrum coming next year and a bunch of features to be rolled out soon.
+The event had a major blast towards the end, and that’s macOS now turning to Mojave!
 Yes, you read it right! macOS Mojave is the next new thing, with loads of conveniences on board, like Continuity Camera, an addition of Apple News, Stocks, and Voice Memos.

 Privacy and security for Mac were elaborated, with positive assurance for users, bringing new protection features.
 Mac App Store isn’t left out either, with new technologies and apps on the way.
-Last but not the least was machine learning featuring Metal shaders and Creat ML!
-Before concluding with appreciations for developers, Tim Cook said that the updates are coming this fall, presently in the beta of course.
+Last but not least was machine learning featuring Metal shadders and Creat ML!
+Before concluding with an appreciation for developers, Tim Cook said that the updates are coming this fall, presently in beta of course.
 So, stay tuned!